mHijuxS/mhijuxs.github.io/theory/protocols/kerberos.md

 **Enumeration From Linux:**

-To enumerate users with pre-authentication disabled, you can use the `GetUserSPNs` command from the Impacket library.
+To enumerate users with pre-authentication disabled, you can use the `GetNPUsers.py` command from the Impacket library.
 This command will query the KDC for all users in the domain and check if they have pre-authentication disabled.

 ```
 GetNPUsers.py DOMAIN/